 But for all their striking similarities as adventurous adolescents, the hopes attached to both in near equal measure, in the years following their days together at Carrington the careers of Pogba and Morrison have followed alarmingly dissimilar trajectories.

 The first of our titular duo departed Manchester under a cloud of animosity alongside claims of immaturity, greed and a lack of patience.
 But Pogba quickly went on to become a vital component of a domestically insurmountable Juventus team where he won eight major honours.
-He has since amassed a haul of personal accolades, reached almost a half-century of caps for his country on the way to representing them in a European Championship final, all before becoming the most expensive player in football history when his old team stumped up around £90 million to bring the toast of Turin back home to Old Trafford.
+He has since amassed a haul of personal accolades, passed a half-century of caps for his country on the way to winning the World Cup, all before becoming the most expensive player in football history at the time when his old team stumped up around £90m to bring the toast of Turin back home to Old Trafford.

 Meanwhile, the latter has found life in the spotlight rather more challenging.
 Having been released by his first two permanent clubs, leaving hopeful managers more exasperated than enamoured, Morrison has made a habit of appearing on the front pages of newspapers rather than the back thanks to his various run-ins with the law.
 Unable to stick to the straight and narrow, Morrison’s antics have added addendum after addendum to the cautionary tale that his career has conspired to become and the fateful story of his rapid demise is surely to be used soon by managers hoping to scare straight any budding young professionals in need of an attitude adjustment.